ibrahimhalilbayat/important_functions/README.md

 * 3_merge_videos.py: Merging multiple videos into one video to watch them all
 * 4_parse_frames_from_video.py: Parsing a video into frames based on 1 frame for each second.
 * 5_binary_mask_generation.py: Generating binary masks to be used in semantic segmentation under a folder named 'masks' from json files gathered under a folder named 'json'
+* 6_rotate_image_based_on_coordinates.py : Rotating image based on the four coordinates given by the user.